The Productivity Paradox: How To Get More Done In Less Time

 Contrary to popular belief, taking breaks can boost productivity.
 Short breaks during the workday can help you stay focused and maintain energy levels.
 Use your break time to stretch, take a walk, or do something enjoyable to recharge your batteries.

-Use Productivity Tools
+Use Smart Productivity Tools

 Develop A Routine